About Paulie Zink

 Students often ask Paulie Zink if he was always naturally extremely flexible.
 He was not.

-It wasn’t until he trained long and hard in Taoist Qigong and Taoist Yoga that he developed
+It wasn’t until he trained long and hard in Taoist Qigong and Taoist yoga that he developed his exceptional skill.

 Paulie Zink Biography